cits5501/cits5501.github.io/assets/workshops/workshop06-solutions.md

     But in this case, we could get by with the same 3 tests as in the last question, and we would have covered all the different productions.

+    Counting productions becomes trickier if we have asterisks ("*") in our rules -- so in this unit, we won't ask you to work out production coverage for any grammars that contain asterisks.
 </div>
 \endsolbox